-Most of the things that Cain writes in Quiet were so affirming, as she talks about quirks that I didn’t realize I shared with fellow introverts: she writes that it is perfectly fine to cross the street to avoid making small talk.
+Most of the things that Cain writes in Quiet (Shop your local indie store)were so affirming, as she talks about quirks that I didn’t realize I shared with fellow introverts: she writes that it is perfectly fine to cross the street to avoid making small talk.

 But what of situations and responsibilities that call for actively being and engaging with the public?